 In my last post, I talked about my recent trips to Varanasi.
 Ganapati Guest House, where I stayed during my first Varanasi visit found a strong and significant mention in the article.
 The accommodation you choose for your vacation/trip plays a major role in making it a memorable one.
 This is a personal opinion though.

 Our Bhutan trip was divided into two major stopovers – Thimpu (The national capital) and Paro.
-The Kingdom of Bhutan, a pristine country in the Eastern Himalayas shares a long border with Indian states of Sikkim, Arunachal Pradesh, Assam and West Bengal.
+The Kingdom of Bhutan, a pristine country in the Eastern Himalayas shares a long border with Indian states of Sikkim, Arunachal Pradesh, Assam, and West Bengal.

-The internet offers you a plethora of Information on why Bhutan tops the global charts in “Happiness Index”.
+The internet offers you a plethora of Information on why Bhutan tops the global charts in the “Happiness Index”.
 I personally felt that the lush greenery, picturesque mountains, pleasant climate, wonderful easy-going people are the key attributes that constitute this happy country.
 These people are still oblivious to a sense of fierce competition and the pressing need to out-perform each other every moment.
 No one is in a hurry.
 The cultural integrity and social upbringing have taught them to be fairly content and simplistic towards life.
 The people, in general, are considerate, humble and polite.

 The Land of Monasteries, Dzongs, Chortens and other Royal Palaces

-Thimpu, the capital of Bhutan is amazingly serene with well-kept sparkling clean roads, a very moderate traffic, almost no honking and sparse population.
+Thimpu, the capital of Bhutan is amazingly serene with well-kept sparkling clean roads, very moderate traffic, almost no honking, and sparse population.
 Tourism is the key revenue generator for Bhutan.
 The main roads across the capital are flanked by large hotels, shopping centers some of them offering world-class stay.
 Most buildings here resemble the typical Bhutanese architecture of monasteries, dzongs, gateways, chortens and other royal palaces.
 Prayer flags, prayer wheel, and Mani walls are essential elements highlighting the urban architectural landscape of Bhutan.